clawdd/clawdd/ReadMe.md

 Ayooo,

-i´m max and i program sometimes, hope you find what ever you search :)
+I´m max and I code sometimes, hope you find what ever you search :)